2018 Bentley Continental GTC

-Inside, this powerful luxury convertible features a new hand-crafted cabin that boasts more space and even higher grade materials and craftsmanship that the outgoing model.
+Inside, this powerful luxury convertible features a hand-crafted cabin that boasts high-grade matrials.
 Examples of the exquisite opulence include soft-touch leather hides, an extensive range of wood veneers depending on the buyer's personal taste, cool-touch metals and deep-pile carpets - all expected in a luxury vehicle of this caliber.

 But while the aforementioned materials may sound relatively standard fair for a luxury vehicle, perhaps the realization that there are 17 standard soft-touch leather hide colors with six color split combinations, which are then complemented by a choice of one of seven veneers - each produced by Bentley's own craftsmen and women - would provide a bit more perspective.

-New front and rear seats improve comfort, Bentley says, while a touchscreen-operated 30GB infotainment system brings advanced satellite navigation with dynamic route guidance, seven-digit postcode entry and Google Map compatibility for certain North American, Asian and European markets.
+The cockpit is centered around a sweeping dashboard and instrument panel finished in premium, soft-touch leather hides.
+A touchscreen-based, 30GB infotainment system introduces advanced satellite navigation with dynamic route guidance, seven-digit postcode entry and Google Map compatibility for certain North American, Asian and European markets.

 Now, when buying a Bentley one obviously expects a certain level of suppleness to the vehicle's ride, along with matching silence and isolation from the road.
 Despite those challenges, Bentley has continued to forgo the use of a heavier, more complex folding hard-top roof and continues to use a tried and true soft-top design.
 To help offset whatever noise may be introduced through the soft-top, Bentley utilized a multi-layered fabric hood, acoustic glass and under-body panels to help reduce noise where possible.

-In terms of price, image and sheer luxuriousness, the Continental GTC is a bit unique - but don't be surprised to see the Audi R8 V10 Spyder, BMW 6-Series Convertible or one of many Porsche 911 Carrera Cabriolet models.
+In terms of price, image and sheer luxuriousness, the Continental GTC is a bit unique - but don't be surprised to see the big Bentley compared with the Aston Martin DB9 Volante one of many Porsche 911 Carrera Cabriolet models.